 One of Quebec City’s most amazing winter attractions, the fleeting Hôtel de Glace lures visitors into a magical world of ice and snow.
 Its frozen rooms are rebuilt from scratch every year following a new thematic concept, but always feature intricately snow-carved walls, artistic lighting, and rock-solid ice beds with thermal sleeping bags.
 The themed suites are particularly spectacular with their private spas, romantic fireplaces, and surreal ice art.

 For those who can’t brave the freezing temperatures, but still want to admire the stupendous ephemeral architecture, North America’s only ice hotel also offers guided day tours of the facility, followed by a cocktail in the on-site ice bar.
 You can also couple this with lunch in the hotel’s restaurant or a visit to the Ice Workshop, where you can learn how to make your own ice glass.

 Hôtel de Glace is located just a short drive north of the city center, right next to Valcartier Vacations Village.
-Because of Covid-19, both the hotel and the village are closed and will remain that way at least until November 23.

 Embrace the Cold at Quebec Winter Carnival